 Learn how to make a delicious and easy Coleslaw Ramen Chicken Salad in just a few steps with this yummy, less-sugar (than the typical versions of this dish) recipe.
 It is sure to please the whole family!

 I’m not a fan of Ramen noodles, or Coleslaw for that matter, so you better believe that I was quite surprised to be such a big fan of this recipe that has both of them as main ingredients.

-This is one of those salads that I crave quite frequently, but lucky for me, I never seem to have to make it because my mom makes a double batch every couple of weeks so I’m spoiled and need only to go raid her fridge…lol.
+This is one of those salads that I crave quite frequently honestly, but lucky for me, I never seem to have to make it because my mom makes a double batch every couple of weeks so I’m spoiled and need only to go raid her fridge…lol.

-This is a perfect salad to take to a pot luck, so if you need a fresh idea to take to a gathering, give this one a try, I’m sure you’ll get asked for the recipe, because I always do.
+This is the perfect salad to take to a pot luck, so if you need a fresh idea to take to a gathering, give this one a try, you are sure you’ll get asked for the recipe, because I always do.

 I got this recipe from my mom.
 I’m not sure where she got the original recipe, but just like me (er…I’m sure I’m just like her) my mom never leaves a recipe as it was when she got it, so she has changed it up a bit and each change has made it even more tasty.